A reduced model for droplet dynamics in shear flows at finite capillary numbers: Maffettone-Minale (MM) Model and proposed extension (EMM)

 By substituting them in Eq.~\eqref{mmmodeladim} and imposing $\frac{d\vec{S}}{dt}=\vec{0}$, the model provides the following analytical formulae for both $D$ and $\theta$ at the stead-state~\cite{maffettone1998equation}:

-The model parameter $f_1$ physically represents the inverse creeping time $\tau_{\mbox{{ creep}}}$, i.e., the time the droplet takes to reach the stationary state.
-As remarked above, however, this coefficient is fixed by requiring a theoretical matching with the perturbative results coming from Stokes equation, hence the validity of Eq.~\eqref{stationarytheta} remains restricted to the small $\Ca$ regime.
+The model parameter $f_1$ physically represents the inverse loading time $\tau_{\mbox{{ load}}}$, i.e., the time the droplet takes to reach the stationary state.
+As remarked above, however, this coefficient is fixed by requiring a theoretical matching with the perturbative results coming from Stokes equation, hence the validity of Eqs.~\eqref{eq:stationaryD}~\eqref{stationarytheta} remains restricted to the small $\Ca$ regime.
+An explicit mathematical formula for $f_{1,2}$ valid for all $\Ca$ would require a non perturbative analytical solution of Stokes equations at finite $\Ca$, which is an unfeasible task.
 Nonetheless, $f_1^{-1}$ is a measurable time, e.g. it can be measured from a direct analysis of the time evolution of the Taylor index $D$.
-One could therefore think of modifying $f_1$ by directly measuring the creeping time via dedicated numerical simulations; one can then use the steady state results from droplet deformation to modify $f_2$ in such a way that the steady deformation predicted by the MM model in Eq.~\eqref{eq:stationaryD} matches the one that is measured in numerical simulations.
+One could therefore think of modifying $f_1$ by directly measuring the loading time via dedicated numerical simulations; one can then use the steady state results from droplet deformation to modify $f_2$ in such a way that the steady deformation predicted by the MM model in Eq.~\eqref{eq:stationaryD} matches the one that is measured in numerical simulations.
 In this way, one can define an ``Extended Maffettone-Minale" model (hereafter denoted with EMM) with model coefficients $f_1^{(\mbox{ EMM})}$ and $f_2^{(\mbox{ EMM})}$ that naturally acquire a dependency on $\Ca$

 and will reduce to the original MM coefficients when $\Ca \rightarrow 0$